EmreKanbay/kanby.net/README.md

 > Thanks to "Zayd al-Muqaddim al-Qamar al-‘Aarabi" for all his invaluable support

+>Important, Ip is getting from x-forwarded-from header, so you must use a reverse proxy server like nginx to work

 # TODO

 ```
-[] user ip needs to be included in JWT payload and checked if it is stolen
+[x] user ip needs to be included in JWT payload and checked if it is stolen
 [] landing page is loading slow
 [] for contentSecurityPolicy header, nonce may be added for scripts and styles